aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

             super().__init__(start)
 ```
 The internal representation is inherited from `nx.Graph`, so you don't need to define any hidden variables.
+(The start argument of `nx.Graph()` can be a list of edges, as required in this lab, but it can also be other things, such as an adjacency list.)

-Some of the public methods also exist in `nx.Graph` with exactly the same names.
+Some of the public methods required in this lab exist in `nx.Graph` with exactly the same names.
 They need not be defined in your class, since they are inherited.
 Some other methods have different names, so that to implement the desired API, you have to write, for example,
 ```